 - Clean: Once everything is out, thoroughly clean the whole area.
 This is your chance to get rid of every speck of dust.
+IF this task is too daunting, hire a private assistant!

 - Launder: Unless the item was recently cleaned, wash it.
 If it’s still hanging in a dry cleaning bag, remove the plastic, which can trap moisture and cause stains.